Request Request an Appointment Call Call Our Office Map Map Us

 • Make sure to schedule professional checkups and cleanings here in East York every six months!

-Do I need to go to the emergency room for dental trauma?
+Do I need to go to the ER for dental trauma?

 In most cases, you don’t have to visit a hospital to be treated for a dental emergency.
 The two exceptions, though, are when you suspect you have a broken jaw, or you have oral bleeding that lasts for more than 10 minutes.
 Both issues are even more time-sensitive than other forms of dental trauma and should immediately be treated.